nitin42/terminal-in-react/CONTRIBUTING.md

 npm install
 ```

-### Changes or adding features
+### Making Changes or adding features

 All the components and stylesheets can be found in [components](./components) directory.

-After you're done making changes to the codebase, generate the bundle.
+After you've made changes to the codebase, generate the bundle.

 ```
 npm run build:production